First impeachment of Sara Duterte: Response

+Aftermath

+On January 28, 2026, the high court en banc dismissed the motion of reconsideration with finality.
+It also defined session days as a "mean a calendar day in which the House of Representatives holds a session" and does not mean legislative session days.

 Analysis

 Antonio Soriano of the Citizens' Watch for Good Governance questioned the "shotgun" approach of the impeachment complaint.
 Soriano says that intent regarding Duterte's threat against the president has to be proven.
 He also believes that Duterte's action under the capacity of mayor of Davao City cannot be used for grounds for her impeachment and details of her alleged misused of confidential funds cannot be publicly disclosed.
 Soriano even speculated that the motions might even benefit a potential electoral bid of Duterte in the upcoming 2028 elections.

 The impeachment procedure was seen gaining traction in the House of Representatives, but the same was not certain in the Senate, as a two-thirds supermajority of 16 out of 24 votes is needed to convict Duterte.

 Ronald Llamas of the Galahad Consulting Agency, and political advisor of former president Benigno Aquino III, believes that delaying the impeachment proceedings to after the 2025 mid-term elections would render Marcos a lame-duck president.
 Llamas said that Marcos's earlier pronouncement to discourage impeachment proceedings can either be taken "at face value" or as a "tactical move" He previously said in August 2024 that formal impeachment proceedings were likely to begin before the 2025 election.

 Following the election, Navotas representative Toby Tiangco, who served as campaign manager for Marcos's senatorial slate, Alyansa para sa Bagong Pilipinas, said that Alyansa's standings in Mindanao were adversely affected by the impeachment motion against Sara Duterte.
 Surigao del Norte representative Ace Barbers called the claim "misleading", noting that the majority of lawmakers in Mindanao who signed the impeachment complaint were reelected.

 It is unclear if Duterte could have avoided disqualification by resigning before a conviction.
 Associate justice Antonio Carpio believes she could do so, while constitutional law professor and lawyer Antonio La Viña differs saying the trial may still proceed despite a potential resignation.
 While a resignation may prove to be moot and academic, the imposition of the disqualification from public office may still be done.
 Constitutional law expert Paolo Tamase has a similar opinion describing the issue "open question".
 Tamase cites the second impeachment of U.S. President Donald Trump in 2021 where the United States Senate still proceeded with the trial despite Trump already ending his first term.
 Tamase asserts that Article XI, Section 3(7) is based on the American constitution.